This Giving Tuesdayevery action has an impact

 Die each year around the world due to global warming, doubling by 2030

 Will be climate refugees, displaced by climatic disasters by 2030

-This year, empower the communities most impacted by global changes in climate and environment.
-Pledge to give on Giving Tuesday and we’ll send you a reminder email to give on December 1st.
+This year, empower the communities most impacted by global changes in climate and environment by donating on Giving Tuesday, today, December 1st.
+If you give $40, we’ll send you this tote.

 The Impact in Senegal

 In Senegal rapid climate change has contributed to prolonged droughts, deforestation, unhealthy soil, rising temperatures, and saline intrusion in national water supplies; this is inflicting difficulty on rural populations, who have since been migrating in large numbers to coastal cities.
 Our partner, CREATE! has been working with rural communities to bring access to clean water and start garden cooperatives with adaptive farming techniques to help families grow vegetables in their backyards to eat and sell.
 In the photos above, there’s a dry field shown in 2017, but after these adaptive techniques were used, there’s now a bountiful garden, shown in the picture in 2018.

 Senegal is only one of 22+ projects we’ve already funded that address some aspect of a changing climate.
 We want to do more.
 One Day’s Wages is working towards a more just and beautiful future, and that is impossible to achieve without addressing the impact we’ve had on this planet.
 Extreme drought & rainy seasons have led to food and water shortages, changing weather patterns have spread more diseases, and climatic disasters increases the number of people displaced from home.
 Learn more about our Climate Impact focus here.